Subcutaneous fluids are fluids given under the skin. This means they can

 other medical grounds.

-fluids from the previous session have not yet been
+Fluids from the previous session

-your cat is
+Your cat is

-over-hydrated.
+overhydrated.
 This may be obvious, or your cat may feel "squishy",

-squishiness sometimes happens if a little air gets in with the fluids,
+the way water in a plastic bag feels.
+Squishiness sometimes happens if a little air gets in with the fluids,

 and is not normally a problem, but if it happens consistently, your cat may need less fluid.
 Other symptoms